 Feeding is another area where you may be able to cut costs – most horses can manage very well on a forage-based diet, with the addition of a balancer if necessary.
 Forage should make up the main bulk of any horse’s diet and your vet or a qualified nutritionist will be able to advise whether your horse really needs additional feeds (or supplements) depending on their nutritional requirements (which will be influenced by their workload, breed and age, amongst other things).
 Some feed companies offer a free dietary advice service, so it’s worth having a look around and contacting a couple of different ones as you may be able to have a professional diet plan drawn up for your horse at no cost to you at all.

-After lockdown and once it is safe to do so, you could also look into working livery or sharing your horse with someone else to help reduce costs in all areas.
+If possible (depending on the current situation/restrictions in your area), you could also look into working livery or sharing your horse with someone else to help reduce costs in all areas.
 If you do decide to share your horse, make sure your expectations match and that you’ve both signed an agreement.
 It’s best to get your agreement checked by a qualified legal advisor – although there may be a cost involved, it could save you a lot of money at a later date.